YoussefIbraheem/rizme-blog/README.md

 1. User Authentication - Jetstream
    - The project uses Jetstream for user authentication, which includes registration, login, and logout functionality.
-   - Each of the 3 access types (admin , user , moderator) has their privilages and limitations.
+   - Each of the 3 access types (admin, user, moderator) has its privileges and limitations.
 2. Dashboard - Filament
-   - Only Admin and Moderators are allowed to access to the dashboard.
+   - Only Admin and Moderators are allowed to access the dashboard.
-   - Moderators are allowed to add update and delete posts or unpublish them till furhter notice.
+   - Moderators are allowed to add update and delete posts or unpublish them till further notice.
-   - Admins has more access as they has the same priviliges and they have access to users tab where they can change the access type to either moderators or users.
+   - Admins have more access as they have the same privileges and they have access to the users tab where they can change the access type to either moderators or users.
    - there're several status widgets to display the status of every table.

 3. Email Notifications - Mailer
-   - Users are allowed to send message (no emails) as cases to be stores in the database.
+   - Users are allowed to send messages (no emails) as cases to be stored in the database.
-   - once the user send a message with a valid email address an automated email will be sent to provide the timeframe for the issue to be sorted.
+   - once the user sends a message with a valid email address an automated email will be sent to provide the timeframe for the issue to be sorted.
    - Mods and admin can respond to users via email.
-   - if the issue got sorted mods and admin can click on the sorted button and if its correct it means it has been sorted and will scheduled to be removed from the database automatically.
+   - if the issue got sorted mods and admin can click on the sorted button and if it's correct it means it has been sorted and will scheduled to be removed from the database automatically.

-4. CRUD Operations for Posts - Laravel/ui
+4. CRUD Operations for Posts - Laravel/UI
    - Users can create, read, update, and delete their posts.
    - Users can view all posts and filter them by category.
    - Users can view their own posts on their profile page.
-   - Users can send their complaints as message and will get responded to via email.
+   - Users can send their complaints as messages and will get responded to via email.

 5. Comment System
    - Users can comment on other users' posts.